FAITTA Welcomes The Commerce Ministry Order To Route 100 per cent Dust Tea Through Auctions - www.lokmattimes.com

 FAITTA Welcomes The Commerce Ministry Order To Route 100 per cent Dust Tea Through Auctions

-Kolkata (West Bengal) [India], March 4: The Federation of All India Tea Traders Association ( FAITTA) — the apex ...
+PNN Kolkata (West Bengal) [India], March 4: The Federation of All India Tea Traders Association ( FAITTA) the ...

 FAITTA has, in furtherance of this position, conducted over the last few years several rounds of Tests and reported the results to appropriate authorities.